PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition_en.md

 ## 4. Customization and Fine-tuning
 If the default model weights provided by the general formula recognition pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing models using **your own domain-specific or application-specific data** to improve the recognition performance of the general formula recognition pipeline in your scenario.

 ### 4.1 Model Fine-tuning
-Since the general formula recognition pipeline consists of two modules (layout analysis and formula recognition), unsatisfactory performance may stem from either module.
+Since the general formula recognition pipeline consists of two modules (layout detection and formula recognition), unsatisfactory performance may stem from either module.

 You can analyze images with poor recognition results.
-If you find that many formula are undetected (i.e., formula miss detection), it may indicate that the layout analysis model needs improvement.
-You should refer to the [Customization](../../../module_usage/tutorials/ocr_modules/layout_detection_en.md#iv-custom-development) section in the [Layout Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/layout_detection_en.md) and use your private dataset to fine-tune the layout analysis model.
+If you find that many formula are undetected (i.e., formula miss detection), it may indicate that the layout detection model needs improvement.
+You should refer to the [Customization](../../../module_usage/tutorials/ocr_modules/layout_detection_en.md#iv-custom-development) section in the [Layout Detection Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/layout_detection_en.md) and use your private dataset to fine-tune the layout detection model.
 If many recognition errors occur in detected formula (i.e., the recognized formula content does not match the actual formula content), it suggests that the formula recognition model requires further refinement.
 You should refer to the [Customization](../../../module_usage/tutorials/ocr_modules/formula_recognition_en.md#iv-custom-development) section in the [Formula Recognition Module Development Tutorial](../../../module_usage/tutorials/ocr_modules/formula_recognition_en.md) and fine-tune the formula recognition model.

 ### 4.2 Model Application
 After fine-tuning with your private dataset, you will obtain local model weights files.